Making your Application

 - Selection: prepare for any College tests, attend an interview and await our decision.

 There is also information on student fees and finance, including why Cambridge has low living costs.

 Applying with A-Levels

 As with all subjects in Cambridge, admissions standards are set to seek out the best in the field, and a typical A-Level offer for Computer Science here is A*A*A. If you choose to study 50% mathematics in the first year, a typical offer may require you to take STEP exams too.
 Formally, admission to Cambridge is decided by a College, not by the department and the College is likely to interview an applicant before deciding whether or not to make an offer.
 A written test is also commonly required.
 More details on the admissions process are available on the main University website.

 The primary qualifications we look for are in mathematics, since we find a strong correlation with mathematics performance and subsequent performance on our degree.
 Therefore A-level mathematics is essential.
 Further mathematics to AS or A-level is highly desirable, although we recognise that not all schools currently offer it.

-A-level Computing or an equivalent is desirable for entry for first-year 75% Option but ultimately the decision rests with the DoS at your College.
+A-level Computing is not essential for entry for first-year 75% Option but some knowledge of procedural programming is useful.
+Ultimately the decision rests with the DoS at your College.
 Note that A-level ICT and IT are more vocational in nature and are generally less desirable than a physical science at admission.

 Applying with Other Qualifications